 In the rolling resistance test, the Voyager Hyper performs very, very strong for a touring bike tire.
 It outperforms the Schwalbe Marathon Supreme by close to 10% at the higher end of the air pressure range.
 At the lower end of the air pressure range, the advantage of the Voyager Hyper grows to close to 15%.

 When we compare the Voyager Hyper to fast road bike tires, rolling resistance is almost just as low.
 Although rolling resistance is slightly lower than the top performing all-round tires like the Continental GP4000S II (read review) or Vittoria Open Corsa (read review) , it does come very close to tires like the Vittoria Rubino Pro (read review), Michelin Pro 4 Service Course (read review), or Continental Grand Prix (read review) .
-It's obvious you don't need very thin and light tires to have a low rolling resistance.
+It's obvious you don't need fragile and light tires to have a low rolling resistance.

 Puncture Resistance Test Results